SEPTA Requiring All Riders To Wear Face Covering Beginning Monday

 SEPTA operators had the right to refuse to transport passengers that do not wear face masks, but after police forcibly removed a man from a bus, that rule was rescinded.

-Last month, SEPTA unveiled changes to its busses to help protect its employees along with riders.
+Last month, SEPTA unveiled changes to its buses to help protect its employees along with riders.

 It includes a shield to protect drivers, as well as a standing line pushed back farther from the driver.
 Seats are also being marked off to promote social distancing.